jack-dinsmore/starfarer/src/updates.md

 Ship model loaded in and started working on ship backend code.

+# July 14

+Accessory loading.
+Also rehashed ship model loading so that it's done through a loader which can be more easily generalized to mid-game loading and loading of local files.
+Also redid the ship model and accessories.

 ## To do:
 - Space ships controls
 - Make sure that double-loaded ships share textures
+- Make the number of descriptor sets dynamically set
+- For speed, reduce memory accesses in the draw command (to the hash table for object and for model and for the vector of draw states)